thompsonj/thompsonj.github.io/_posts/2017/2017-03-20-custom-workstation-build.markdown

 ## Looking forward

 I will need considerably more storage but I can start with this for now and wait for the price of high-capacity SSDs to go down even more.
 I'd like to take advantage of the 2nd m.2 port on the motherboard and put at least another 1TB there, perhaps in some convenient configuration with the one I already have so that I can access them as one device.
 There is also a spot for another SSD bracket behind the motherboard.

 I would consider getting another GPU just to run the graphics, reserving the Pascal Titan X as just a GPGPU.
 But I will wait to see how it goes.

+Benchmarks and OS install in the next post.

 Fun times ahead!